 To understand how MCP works, let’s have a look at the full AI context stack behind LLM-powered interactions:

-In the above diagram, steps 2 and 4 – intent recognition and task planning - and - prompt construction and injection – are handled by MCP, while step 3 – context retrieval and harmonization – is handled by the data layer.
+In the above diagram, steps 2 and 4 – intent recognition and task planning - and - prompt construction and injection – are handled by an MCP server, while step 3 – context retrieval and harmonization – is handled by the data layer.
 For example:

 A user asks a question.